fardinanam/A-C-Compiler/README.md

         SP -> 2*c
               a

 - Similarly `E -> E + T` will now be reduced.
-So, we can pop the last two valued from the stack and simply add them.
+So, we can pop the last two values from the stack and simply add them.

 ```asm
         POP BX          ;this will pop 2*c from the stack